-Days to recovery, days to modified recovery and days to room air will be estimated using a competing risk analysis approach, with death as the competing risk.
-Baseline score will be included in the model as a continuous covariate.
+A competing risk analysis approach will be used to estimate time to i) recovery, ii) modified recovery, iii) $\geq 2$ -point improvement, iv) $\geq 1$ -point improvement, and v) room air, with death considered as the competing risk.
 The hazard ratio and 95% confidence interval will be provided.
-Subjects without recovery will be censored on the day of the last non-missing ordinal scale assessment.
+Participants without the endpoint being analyzed will be censored on the day of the last non-missing ordinal scale assessment.

-The number and percent of subjects with $\geq$ 1-point improvement, $\geq$ 2-point improvement, recovery, modified recovery, and improvement to room air will be presented with 95% confidence intervals on Day 5, Day 7, Day 11 and Day 14.
+The number and percentage of participants with i) recovery, ii) modified recovery, iii) $\geq$ 2-point improvement, iv) $\geq$ 1-point improvement, and v) improvement to room air will be presented with 95% confidence intervals on Day 5, Day 7, Day 11, Day 14, Day 28 and last available assessment.
 The point estimate of the treatment difference and the associated 95% confidence intervals will be provided.
-For the number of subjects on room air, only subjects on room air at baseline will be included.
+Comparisons between each RDV (5-day or 10-day) group and the SOC group will be performed using a Fisher's Exact test.
+Point estimates of treatment differences in percentages and 95% confidence intervals will be provided.